 A tale with a message - search for lost Tahiti Monarch chicks after a vicious storm

 As she went up the valley, Caroline found over 100 fallen trees, far worse than in 1999, the last real cyclone.
 She did not see the Faifai baby.
 The area was decimated with none of the neighboring trees still standing.
-After a struggle of over an hour Caroline reached the Camps area (usually at 20 minutes from the valley entrance).
-But to her joy there was a little bird squawking.
+After a struggle of over an hour, Caroline reached the Camps area (usually just 20 minutes from the valley entrance).
+But to her joy, there was a little bird squawking.
 It was the youngest chick which first flew just before the storm hit.
 But there he was, with his little black head, his small black tail and orange body, perched at 9 meters in a stump of a lonely Tulip Gabon.

 On to the territory of the post Banian pair.
 One side is intact but on the other side many trees have come down.
 But again, a little song of hope arises above the destruction.
 The young post Banian fledgling is still alive.